tendermint/tendermint/docs/guides/go.md

 Response should contain the height where this transaction was committed.

-Now let's check if the given key now exists and it's value:
+Now let's check if the given key now exists and its value:

 ```
 $ curl -s 'localhost:26657/abci_query?data="tendermint"'